nyo16/popplex/README.md

 ## Limitations

-- PDF combining is not yet implemented (Poppler C++ API has limited manipulation support)
 - Password-protected PDFs are not currently supported for text extraction
 - Some PDF features (forms, annotations, etc.) are not exposed in the API
+- PDF combining uses the `pdfunite` command-line tool rather than a NIF (spawns external process)

 ## Contributing